lukefleed/website/src/data/blog/memory-pt2.md

 #### Linear Types

-The transaction problem reveals a gap in the type system's guarantees.
+This transaction shows us a gap in the type system's guarantees.
 RAII ensures that cleanup happens, but not that we made an explicit decision about which cleanup to perform.
 The destructor chooses for us, silently.

 Linear types close this gap.
 A linear type must be explicitly consumed; it cannot simply go out of scope.
 If we try to let a linear value fall out of scope without passing it to a consuming function, the compiler rejects the program.